aht/aht/README.md

 🤾‍ I wrote a toy LISP interpreter that support prefix/postfix & infix op just to annoy LISP people https://github.com/aht/olisp

-🤾‍ An esoteric programming gem: (a self-hosting Fractran interpreter in 84 fractions)[https://stackoverflow.com/questions/1749905/code-golf-fractran/1802570#1802570].
+🤾‍ An esoteric programming gem: [a self-hosting Fractran interpreter in 84 fractions](https://stackoverflow.com/questions/1749905/code-golf-fractran/1802570#1802570).
 This was one of those things for which the space available is really too small to explain everything...

-🌱 I gave talk on ("Visualization as Data and Data as Visualization")[https://youtu.be/3_bTUsqtfHQ] at Strata Hadoop World 2016.
+🌱 I gave talk on ["Visualization as Data and Data as Visualization"](https://youtu.be/3_bTUsqtfHQ) at Strata Hadoop World 2016.
 As a father of a little girl, I dived into a data-driven story about women stopping coding since the 80s and imagined a world where data & visualizations are easily sharable & infinitely collaborative.

-🌱 I gave a talk on "Concurrent programming with Go" circa 2011
+🌱 I gave a talk on ["Concurrent programming with Go"](http://aht.github.io/barcamp2011-gonuts/#1) circa 2011

-🌱 I gave a talk on "whatis git" the stupid content tracker http://aht.github.io/whatisgit/#/cover circa 2012
+🌱 I gave a talk on ["whatis git" the stupid content tracker](http://aht.github.io/whatisgit/#/cover )circa 2012